A characterisation of the category of compact Hausdorff spaces: Introduction

-Our characterisation of the category of compact Hausdorff spaces can be compared to Lawvere's \emph{Elementary Theory of the Category of Sets} (ETCS), outlined in \cite{Lawvere1964}.
-For a more detailed exposition see \cite{Lawvere2005}.
-Lawvere gives eight elementary axioms (in the language of categories) such that every complete category satisfying these axioms is equivalent to $\Set$.
+Our characterisation of the category of compact Hausdorff spaces can be compared to Lawvere's \emph{Elementary Theory of the Category of Sets} (ETCS), outlined in~\cite{Lawvere1964}.
+For a more detailed exposition, see~\cite{Lawvere2005}.
+Lawvere gives eight elementary axioms (in the language of categories) such that every complete and cocomplete category satisfying these axioms is equivalent to $\Set$.
 Some of his axioms appear \emph{verbatim} in our characterisation, e.g., the existence of enough points (\emph{elements}, in Lawvere's terminology).
 Where Lawvere's characterisation and ours diverge is about the existence of infinite ``discrete'' objects.
-While the third axiom of ETCS postulates the existence of a natural numbers object, we prescribe filtrality which forbids the existence of infinite discrete objects.
-In a sense, when compared to Lawvere's, our characterisation clarifies to what extent the categories $\Set$ and $\KH$ are similar, and where they differ.
-Let us mention that Lawvere's ETCS was adapted by Schlomiuk in \cite{Schlomiuk1970} to characterise the category of topological spaces.
-However, Schlomiuk's result does not bear a greater resemblance to ours than Lawvere's.
+While the second and third axioms of ETCS jointly imply the existence of a natural numbers object satisfying Primitive Recursion~\cite[Theorem 1]{Lawvere2005}, we prescribe filtrality which forbids the existence of infinite discrete objects.\footnote{Note that $\KH$ does admit a natural numbers object, namely the Stone-\v{C}ech compactification $\beta(\mathbb{N})$.
+However, this natural numbers object is not stable under taking slice categories, thus preventing Primitive Recursion from holding in $\KH$.
+For more details, cf.~\cite[Section~A2.5]{Elephant1}.} In a sense, when compared to Lawvere's, our characterisation clarifies to what extent the categories $\Set$ and $\KH$ are similar, and where they differ.
+Let us mention that Schlomiuk adapted Lawvere's ETCS to characterise the category of topological spaces~\cite{Schlomiuk1970}.
+However, her result does not bear a greater resemblance to ours than Lawvere's.